eckertniklas/PopMap2_bsc-thesis_eckert/README.md

 ### Environment 🐍

-Instructions on how to install the project or library.
+Instructions on how to install the project or library (Tested on Linux)

 Set up the base environment like this:
 ```bash